The wine capital Beaune

 Now, Beaune is home to some of the most essential wine houses and has retained its prestigious history.

-It is said that more than 100 kilometres of tunnels and wine cellars lie below the old streets, storing hundreds of thousands of bottles of red, white, rosé, and other types of wine.
+It is said that more than 100 kilometres of tunnels and wine cellars lie below the old streets, storing hundreds of thousands of red, white, rosé wine bottles.

 The old walled city retains some of its hue ramparts, which encircled and protected the people throughout the centuries.
 The town is concentrated around the magnificent "Hospices."

-Once you are within the "walls", there are many cobbled and pedestrian streets to explore at your ease, making the town a joy to visit.
+Once you are within the "walls", there are many cobbled and pedestrian streets to explore easily, making the town a joy to visit.

 Les Hospices de Beaune